↑

 What is a Self-care Boundary?

 The term “boundaries” has many different uses in everyday language.
-Still, when we’re talking about setting boundaries for self-care, it means the limits you set with the people in your life.
+Still, when we talk about setting boundaries for self-care, we mean the limits you set with the people in your life.

 Boundaries let you decide what is and isn’t okay to ask of you.
-Limits also keep you from feeling overwhelmed by all the demands on your time and energy.
+Limits also keep you from feeling overwhelmed by all your time and energy demands.
+Sometimes, thinking of them as physical boundaries, like property lines that must not be crossed, can be helpful.

-Everyone needs boundaries.
-But people who serve and take care of others are especially vulnerable and should put self-care boundaries in place.
+People who serve and care for others are especially vulnerable and should put self-care boundaries in place.

-You might have a few self-care boundaries in place already.
-Still, if you’re having trouble with any of the following, then it could be time to reevaluate them and set new ones.
+You might already have a few self-care boundaries in place.
+Still, if you’re having trouble with them, it could be time to reevaluate them and set new ones.

 Why are Healthy Boundaries Important?